ForBio Annual Meeting 2019 in Trondheim

 The meeting takes place in Trondheim, Norway, from Monday to Wednesday (April 8-10, 2019) with invited keynote speakers, oral contributions, speed presentations and a poster session.

-A preliminary program can be downloaded in January.
+A preliminary program can be downloaded after the registration deadline.
 The complete version of programme and an abstract book will be available when ready.

 Erica McAlister, Natural History Museum, London